sophiekoonin/localghost/content/posts/2020-10-11-accessibility-myths/index.md

 > “Accessibility will not force you to make a product that is ugly, boring, or cluttered.
 It will introduce a set of constraints to incorporate as you consider your design.”

-If we can work within the constraints of the technology we're building for, we can also work within the constraints of accessible design as well.
+If we can work within the constraints of the technology we're building for, or the constraints of what's in style, we can also work within the constraints of accessible design as well.

 ## Myth 5: Accessibility is hard to implement